paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 Ex.
 Ord.
 No. 13872, May 13, 2019, 84 F.R.
 22321, which established the President’s Advisory Commission on Asian Americans and Pacific Islanders and the White House Initiative on Asian Americans and Pacific Islanders to promote the economic empowerment of Asian Americans and Pacific Islanders, was superseded by Ex.
 Ord.
 No. 14031, § 4(a), May 28, 2021, 86 F.R.
 29680, set out in a note under [section 3501 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3501&num=0&edition=prelim), The Public Health and Welfare.

 #### Extension of Term of Commission on Asian Americans and Pacific Islanders
 Term of Commission on Asian Americans and Pacific Islanders extended until Sept.
 30, 2021, by Ex.
 Ord.
 No. 13889, Sept.
 27, 2019, 84 F.R.
-52743, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+52743, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-1502-1503"></a>